zearp/OptiHack/text/LIVE_TOOLBOX.md

 # Live Toolbox

-I'm not sure what to call this but it is possible to make a small ~600MB disk image that can be booted with some custom tools.
+I'm not sure what to call this but it is possible to make a small ~600MB compressed disk image that can be restored and booted with your own custom apps and tools.
 Essentialy it's a modified base image that the installer uses.

 Not all apps will work, but for some it could be what they're looking for.
 Faster to boot than a complete macOS and with enough functionality to fix things or clone a system.